 Carpal tunnel syndrome is a condition that occurs in your fingers and results in numbness and tingling in the thumb, index, and middle fingers.
 The symptoms are caused by compression of the median nerve at the wrist level.

-What Causes Carpal Tunnel?
+What Causes Carpal Tunnel Syndrome?

 Trauma, an overactive pituitary gland, underactive thyroid, and fluid retention among menopausal and pregnant women are main contributors.
 In some cases, people are simply born with a narrow carpal tunnel that makes them more likely to develop symptoms later in life.
-Women are also three times as likely to develop carpal tunnel compared to men
+Women are three times as likely to develop carpal tunnel compared to men

 The syndrome can be debilitating and sometimes surgery is required to take pressure off of the nerve.
 Left untreated, the median nerve can suffer permanent damage.
 Along with sensation, the muscles around the thumb degenerate and you can lose the ability to grasp small objects or even tell the difference between hot and cold temperatures.

-Symptoms of Carpal Tunnel
+Symptoms of Carpal Tunnel Syndrome

 Treating Carpal Tunnel Syndrome

-Anti-inflammatory medications such as ibuprofen have not been shown to be beneficial in the treatment of carpal tunnel syndrome.
-Your healthcare provider may be able to provide medications to correct underlying medical disorders such as hypothyroidism and an overactive pituitary gland.
+Anti-inflammatory medications, such as ibuprofen, have not been shown to be beneficial in the treatment of carpal tunnel syndrome.
+Your health care provider may be able to prescribe medications to correct underlying medical disorders ,such as hypothyroidism or an overactive pituitary gland.
 An injection of corticosteroids into the carpal tunnel may provide temporary relief.

 Depending on the severity, a referral to an orthopaedic surgeon who is a hand specialist may be necessary.
-Carpal tunnel syndrome surgery is often recommended in patients with moderate or severe carpal tunnel syndrome to prevent permanent loss of function and sensation.
+Carpal tunnel syndrome surgery often is recommended in patients with moderate or severe carpal tunnel syndrome to prevent permanent loss of function and sensation.

 Carpal tunnel syndrome should be taken seriously.
 If you are experiencing any symptoms, it is vital you see your provider before they worsen.
 For more information on treatment options, please visit UPMC Orthopaedic Care or schedule an appointment with one of our experts.